-• Availability: Provide adequate program capacity and services with the right mix of age groups and spaces to support employment, deployment, health and fitness, youth development, instructional programs and school transition/education.

-•Affordability: Operate efficiently within Army resource guidance.
-Establish fees that consider Army Family budgets and meet Army financial goals so that the CYS Program is affordable to both the Army and the Army Family.

-• Quality: To support the growth and developmental needs of every child/youth, regardless of age or program enrollment, in a safe and healthy environment, with trained and caring adult staff, volunteers and contractors.

-•Accountability: To safeguard the Army's resources by efficient management oversight, good fiscal stewardship, reducing waste and protecting assets of programs and services to Soldiers and their Families.
+- Availability: Provide adequate program capacity and services with the right mix of age groups and spaces to support employment, deployment, health and fitness, youth development, instructional programs and school transition/education. - Affordability: Operate efficiently within Army resource guidance.
+Establish fees that consider Army Family budgets and meet Army financial goals so that the CYS Services Program is affordable to both the Army and the Army Family. - Quality: To support the growth and developmental needs of every child/youth, regardless of age or program enrollment, in a safe and healthy environment, with trained and caring adult staff, volunteers and contractors. - Accountability: To safeguard the Army's resources by efficient management oversight, good fiscal stewardship, reducing waste and protecting assets of programs and services to Soldiers and their Families.

-Philosophy: CYS programs are designed to help children build within themselves a positive self-concept that generates feelings of acceptance and respect for individuality.
-Our programs provide play-based and experiential learning activities.
+Philosophy: CYS Services programs are designed to help your child/youth build within themselves a positive self-concept that generates feelings of acceptance and respect for individuality.
 We believe in designing programs where children/youth have opportunities to participate individually or as a group in age appropriate developmental activities that allows for optimal social, emotional, physical, creative and cognitive growth.
 We promote and cultivate safe learning environments where your child/youth can resolve conflicts through learning age appropriate conflict resolution and mediation skills.
-We believe in partnering with family members and the community to nurture a spirit of cooperation and self-respect for self and others to reinforce character building and encourage positive parenting.
+We believe in partnering with parents and community to nurture a spirit of cooperation and self respect for self and others; reinforce character building and encourage positive parenting.

-Family Partnerships: Families are the first and primary teachers in their child's life.
-We support families in this role through a variety of services that address the specific needs of each family, to include formal and informal education opportunities.
-Communication between the child's primary teacher and family, as well as management and support staff, is critical and includes an open, honest exchange of ideas, concerns, shared decision making, and respect for cultural diversity.
-We encourage families to share their culture, heritage and home language.
+Families: Families are the first and primary teachers in their child's life.
+We support Families in this role through a variety of services that address the specific needs of each family, to include formal and informal education opportunities.
+Communication between the child's primary teacher and Family, as well as management and support staff, is critical and includes an open, honest exchange of ideas, concerns, shared decision making, and respect for cultural diversity.
+We encourage Families to share their culture, heritage and home language.